mechamsamuel/runningApp/README.md

 Running App
 =========

 This will be a mobile app that will log how much users have ran.
 Users will input how much they run each day and the app will keep track of everything they input.
 From there it will do two things with the data.
-First it will just give basic breakdowns of how much the user is running daily or weekly.
+First it will just give basic breakdowns of how much the user is running.
 It will keep all the breakdowns so you could see how much you ran two weeks ago, compared to last week for example.
 Then it will also take all the breakdowns and give one concise average.
 For example it would take all the days the user runs and average them out, so that in one quick look the user can see that they average 2.9 miles a day or whatever their average is.
 This will be for anybody that runs.
 It can range all the way from the heavy runner that is training for a marathon, down to your neighbor that is trying to run 2 miles a week to lower her cholesterol.

 To get the Technology for the Running App
 ----